mimiquate/tower_sentry/README.md

 end
 ```

+## Reporting

 That's it.
+There's no extra source code needed to get reports in Sentry UI.

-It will try report any errors (exceptions, throws or abnormal exits) within your application.
-That includes errors in
+Tower will automatically report any errors (exceptions, throws or abnormal exits) occurring in your application.
-any plug call (including Phoenix), Oban job, async task or any other Elixir process.
+That includes errors in any plug call (including Phoenix), Oban jobs, async task or any other Elixir process.

-Some HTTP request data will automatically be included in the report if a `Plug.Conn` if available when handling the error.
+Some HTTP request data will automatically be included in the report if a `Plug.Conn` if available when Tower handles
+the error, e.g. when an exception occurs in a web request.

 ### Manual reporting